-Use Your Team as a Support System to Reach Work-Life Balance
+Use Your Team as a Support System for Work-Life Balance

 Leave Work at Work & Know When to Unplug

-Did you know that 59 percent of employees admit to checking in on work matters when they’re supposed to be off for the holidays?
-As Anne Lamott, American novelist and non-fiction writer, once said, “Almost everything will work again if you unplug it for a few minutes, including you.”
-Detaching from work to relax without feeling guilty involves:
+59 percent of employees admit to checking in on work matters when they’re supposed to be off for the holidays.
+That goes beyond blurring the lines between leisure and work — that's just a hostile takeover.
+Take novelist Ann Lamott's advice this year and remember: “Almost everything will work again if you unplug it for a few minutes, including you.”

 Viewing downtime as a recovery period.
 Just like the rest of your body, your brain also needs time to recoup.